syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 ## Find and Replace

 You can use [find and replace](https://support.office.com/en-usa/article/Find-or-replace-text-and-numbers-on-a-worksheet-3a2c910f-01b9-4263-8db2-333dead6ae33#) options to replace text, jump right to a specific spot, or pick other ways to narrow your search.
 ExcelFindType and ExcelFindOptions enumerators are used for effective search results.
-LINK- API reference for ExcelFindType and ExcelFindOptions.
+To know more about FindType, please refer ExcelFindType enumeration in API section.

 You can find all occurrences of a text in worksheet by using FindAll method.
-LINK- API reference for FindAll overload methods.
+To know more about Find and Replace, please refer **WorksheetImpl** in API section.

 The following code illustrates how to find all occurrences of text in worksheet with different find options.